lkersting/FRENSIE-tests/electron/example/README.md

 # Trelis geometry commands
 To construct the geometry run 'construct_geometry.sh' and enter the desired energy.

+## Run the simulation

-# Running the simulation if FRENSIE
+# Running the simulation for FRENSIE

+Set the desired physics option at the top of run_example.sh. run `run_example.sh` on the UW-Cluster.
+Use scp to copy the rendezvous and albedo files from the results directory on the UW-Cluster to a local computer.

-# Running the simulation if MCNP6.2
+# Running the simulation for MCNP6.2

+Set the path to mcnp6.2 in the run_mcnp.sh script. run `run_mcnp.sh N` where N is the desired number of cores.

-# Plotting results
+## Plotting results
+Run `plot_data.py -m mcnp/processed/data/file -a ace/processed/data/file -e endl/processed/data/file -i moments/processed/data/file -o output_name`